linduxed/colemak.vim/README.md

 Together, these two files provide you with the commands `:ColemakEnable` and `:ColemakDisable`, of which the first one is run automatically when starting Vim.

+Also, a word of warning: if you decide to use this, it's likely you'll have to change the mappings for a bunch of your currently installed plugins.